*We are currently hiring student mail clerks! To learn more about the position and to apply, visit our student employement opportunities page!*

-- Mail and packages arrive at the mailroom.
+- Mail and packages arrive at the Foster-Walker package center.
 The times of deliveries vary, so please be patient as the mail clerks are working as fast as possible.

-- USPS, UPS, and FedEx know to deliver packages for students to their respective mailrooms.
+- USPS, UPS, and FedEx know to deliver all packages for students to the Foster-Walker package center.

-- Only mail clerks should sign for deliveries.
-Please do not sign for any packages other than your own.
+- Only mail clerks are permitted to sign for deliveries.
+Please do not sign for any packages.

 - The mail clerks sort the mail and place it in the appropriate mailbox.

-- Students must present both his/her Wildcard to retrieve a stored item.
+- Each student must present his/her WildCARD to retrieve a stored item.

 - Please ask all friends and family to correctly label all mail and packages.
-To find the mailing address for a particular building, visit the description of your desired building.
-Special note: all mail with zip code 60208 or "Northwestern University" will first be delivered to the campus mail center before arriving at the mailroom.
+To find the mailing address for a particular building, visit the desired building's profile page.
+Special note: all mail with zip code 60208 or "Northwestern University" will first be delivered to University Services mail center before arriving at Foster-Walker.
 To ensure faster service, please be sure to correctly update your address for any bills or statements.

 How to Send Packages

-The mailroom does not accept packages to be shipped out or returned.
-Please contact the carrier directly to arrange for a pickup at at time when you will be available.
+The mailroom does not accept packages to be shipped out or returned unless the package has a pre-paid shipping or return label.
+Please contact the carrier directly to arrange for a pickup.
+The Package Center DOES NOT sell ANY postage or shipping materials.
 Only packages under one (1) pound being shipped through USPS may be sent out.
 Anything over a pound must be taken directly to a US Post Office counter due to security measures.

-- Regular mail may be slipped through the mail slot marked "US Mail."
-Campus mail should be handed to the mail clerk.
-The mailroom does not sell stamps.
+- Outgoing, stamped mail may be slipped through the mail slot marked "US Mail" near any residence hall mailboxes.
+The mailroom does not sell stamps, shipping supplies or shipping services of any kind.

 - There are three USPS locations in Evanston: